 Have you ever felt called to improve your coordination, balance, and over-all physical ability?
-If you have, poi might be just the tool for you.
+If you have, poi might be the tool for you.
 It certainly was for me.

-On a hunch I took up Tai-Chi, which proved to be a perfect place to start.
-My teacher, Master Tong, had studied under the great masters in China.
-He taught his students traditional Tai-Chi movement theory, which included the use of circular and spiral motion, the body’s five bows, the stacking of body structure, the raising of spirit and focus, and many other concepts and techniques.
+I developed a desire to explore physical movement when I was a teenager.
+On a hunch I took up Tai-Chi, which proved a perfect place to start.
+My teacher, Master Tong, had studied under great masters in China.
+He taught us traditional Tai-Chi theory, which included the use of circular and spiral motion, the body’s five “bows,” the stacking of body architecture, the raising of spirit and focus, and other concepts and techniques.

 Over the following years I trained in dance, Wushu, and Capoeira.
-Applying Tai-Chi theory always helped me progress quickly, and each art taught me something fundamental about movement, but none of them were quite what I was looking for.
+Applying Tai-Chi theory always helped me progress quickly, and each art form taught me something fundamental about movement, yet none of them were quite what I was looking for.

 I finally found “it” outside a dance party in British Columbia, where I witnessed a group of fire dancers playing with fire poi.
 Watching, I realized that my entire history of movement practices had been leading me to poi.
 I don’t know how I knew.
 I just knew.
 It was like the sky opened and a booming voice said, “Take up poi.
 You’ll understand later.”
 I was soon practicing with a pair of rolled up socks on shoelaces.
 To my delight, I discovered that poi are amazing movement exploration tools.
 They are guides.
 They are teachers.
 They are like Yoda, only smaller and on strings.